Nemophila (band)

 Nemophila (ネモフィラ, Nemofira) is a Japanese heavy metal band formed in Tokyo in 2019.
-It consists of vocalist Mayu, guitarists Saki and Hazuki, bassist Haraguchi-san and drummer Tamu Murata.
+It consists of vocalist Mayu, guitarist Hazuki, bassist Haraguchi-san and drummer Tamu Murata.
 While independently releasing three singles between 2020 and 2021, Nemophila garnered a sizable multinational following online by uploading videos to YouTube.
 In June 2021, British record label JPU compiled the singles into the internationally released Oiran: Extended Edition.
 Nemophila released their debut studio album, Revive, in December 2021.
-Their most recent album, Seize the Fate, was released in December 2022.
+Their most recent album, Apple of My Eye, was released in January 2025.

 History

+2019–2023: Formation, Revive, Seize The Fate, and early success

-After leaving the rock band Lipstick, vocalist Mayu was looking to put together a backing band to support her at an August 22, 2019, live session.
-She contacted her former classmate and bassist Haraguchi-san, and the two recruited drummer Tamu Murata through magazines and website posts.
+After leaving the rock band Lipstick, vocalist Mayu was looking to put together a backing band to support her at an August 22, 2019, live session at Wild Side Tokyo.
+She contacted her former classmate and bassist Haraguchi-san, and the two recruited former Soramimi drummer Tamu Murata through magazines and website posts.
 Mayu was introduced to Mary's Blood guitarist Saki through a mutual friend, and Saki in turn introduced them to Disqualia guitarist Hazuki.
 Feeling that this line-up was too good to be a one-off, the musicians decided to form a real band.
-When deciding the name, Mayu said that the word "sorai" came to her and seemed refreshing, but its meaning "was difficult, so we tried to soften it."
+According to Murata, Saki was initially only going to act as a supervisor to the group.
+It was after she decided to join as a full member, that Murata decided to join as well.
+When deciding the band name, Mayu said that the word "sorai" came to her and seemed refreshing, but its meaning "was difficult, so we tried to soften it."
 Because each member is female, Mayu wanted to use the name of a flower and searched many before they found Nemophila.
+Saki's younger brother designed the band's mon-like logo based on the flower.

 Nemophila played their first concerts on September 14 and 15 as part of Metal Weekend 2019 at Zepp Diver City, where they opened for Loudness and HammerFall.
 They released their first single "Oiran" on February 29, 2020, and held their first one-man live that same day to a sold-out audience at Shibuya Rex.
 Due to Murata being on maternity leave, they were supported by Show-Ya drummer Miki "Mittan" Tsunoda.
 "Raitei", their second single, was released on August 22, 2020, the same day that Murata returned to live activities after giving birth in May.
 On November 14, Nemophila and Gacharic Spin livestreamed a concert led by Show-Ya frontwoman Keiko Terada.